utec/geofrontend-server/README.md

 ```

 And add it to your package.json.

+**configModule** will be passed as argument to your plugin.
+Line 32 in security/SecurityConfigurator.js

 > Note: You must publish your module in the public npm registry, in [github](https://stackoverflow.com/a/21918559/3957754) or in your private npm registry.
 At least option, you could add your code to the geofrontend code.